 Welcome to the Caregiver Resource Guide

-You may not think of yourself as a “caregiver,” but any person who supports a patient during treatment has taken on this key role.
-You may be the patient’s spouse, sibling, son, daughter, or friend.
-Many other people will also take part in caregiving.
-They might be doctors, nurses, social workers or, counselors.
+You may not think of yourself as a caregiver, but any person who supports a patient during treatment has taken on this key role.
+You may be the spouse or partner, sibling, son, daughter, or friend.
+Many other people will also take part in caregiving, such as doctors, nurses, social workers, or counselors.

-Caregivers help in many ways from taking care of day-to-day tasks to giving emotional support.
-Your help might include making meals, shopping, driving, looking after children, giving words of support, or just being there to listen.
+Caregivers help in many ways, from taking care of day-to-day tasks to giving emotional support.
+You might be making meals, shopping, driving, looking after children, giving words of support, or just being there to listen.

 We think of caregiving as a team effort, and each team needs a captain.
 This role is often taken on by the person who spends the most time with the patient.
 This person is sometimes, but not always, the patient's closest family member.

 As a caregiver you may find that your role changes over time.
 Sometimes it will be a balancing act.
 You must decide when to do a lot and when to do very little.
 Many patients want to have a say about their own care.
 Respect the wishes of your loved one.
-Communication will be a big part of your job—with your loved one and with your team members.
+Communication — with your loved one and with your team members — will be a big part of your job.
 Don’t be afraid to ask questions or admit you’re not sure about something.